IlyasFounas/_eskDron/README.md

 # Build the project
 make

-# Run the database engine
+# Run the bdd engine
 ./eskdron

 # To run a script (from inside the engine)
 run

-# To exit the database
+# To exit the bdd engine
 exit